-Otology is a subspecialty of ENT which pivots the diseases of the ear and its connecting structures.
-This session is designed in order to discuss the neurological disorders of the ear, the latest technology and techniques, including microsurgery, reconstructive surgery and implantable hearing devices.
+Otology is a subspecialty of otolaryngology that focuses on the diseases of the ear and its connecting structures.
+Neurotology or neuro-otology is a branch of clinical medicine that studies and treats neurological disorders of the ear, and is closely related to otology, and also draws on the fields of neurology and neurosurgery.
+This session is designed in order to discuss the latest technology and techniques, including microsurgery, reconstructive surgery, and implantable hearing devices.

-Rhinology and Sinusitis is a subspecialty of Otorhinolaryngology that manages nasal and sinus problems such as allergies, nasal obstruction, and sinus surgery.
-The treatments in the department of Rhinology are tumors of the sinuses or anterior skull base, nasal polyps, rhinoplasty and septoplasty.
-Rhinology & Sinusitis session offers to gain knowledge in the development of surgical devices and procedures to treat nose and sinus problems.
+Rhinoplasty & Nasal Reconstruction is a subspecialty of Otorhinolaryngology that manages nasal and sinus problems such as allergies, nasal obstruction, and sinusitis.
+The treatments in the department of Rhinology are tumors of the sinuses or anterior skull base, nasal polyps, rhinoplasty, and septoplasty.
+This session offers to gain knowledge in the development of surgical devices and procedures to treat nose and sinus problems.

-Laryngology is a subspecialty of ENT that deals with problems and injuries of the larynx, often called the voice box.
-This session deals with the latest advancements, diagnostic approaches, factors causing the larynx disorders and therapeutical approaches in the treatment of larynx disorders.
+Laryngology is a subspecialty of ENT (Otolaryngology) that deals with problems and injuries of the larynx, often called the voice box.
+This session deals with the latest advancements, diagnostic approaches, factors causing larynx disorders, and therapeutical approaches in the treatment of larynx disorders.

 Facial plastic surgery is a broad field of otolaryngology surgery that involves reconstructive and cosmetic techniques in addition to the use of biomaterials, lasers, and other adjunct materials to improve outcomes.
 The scope of facial plastic surgery includes rhinoplasty, browlifts, blepharoplasty, facelifts, microvascular reconstruction of the head and neck, craniomaxillofacial trauma reconstruction, and correction of defects in the face after skin cancer resection.